dataminr/react-components/docs/table.md

             description: one of ['ascending', 'descending'] for the default sorting direction of a column

         timeFormat
-            type: string
+            type: string|function
             required: false
-            description: see [Momentjs](http://momentjs.com/docs/#/displaying/) used for dataTypes of time and status to display timestamps
+            description: See [Momentjs](http://momentjs.com/docs/#/displaying/) used for dataTypes of time and status to display timestamps.
+            If a function, the current value is passed in to allow custom data formatting, which is useful if you wish to tweak the date format based on its value relative to now or today.

         durationFormat
             type: string